Faridabad: Utilities

 Faridabad has been selected as one of the 100 Smart Cities in India.
 A live talk show on making Faridabad 'a smart city' was organised at Municipal Corporation's Auditorium.
 Haryana Power Generation Corporation Ltd (HPGCL) is setting up a solar power plant at the site of a defunct thermal power plant in Faridabad.
 The power generator plans to set up the plant over 151.78 acres near Bata Chowk in the district that generated coal based energy in the past.

 Environment

 A petition was filed with National Green Tribunal (NGT) for protection of Aravalli from Faridabad waste disposal.

 Politics of Faridabad

-The Lok Sabha MP from Faridabad is Krishan Pal Gurjar, who was elected in May 2019.
-The MLA is Narender Gupta, who was elected in October 2019.
+The Lok Sabha MP representing Faridabad Lok Sabha constituency is Krishan Pal Gurjar, who was elected in May 2019.
+The MLA representing Faridabad Assembly constituency is Vipul Goel, who was elected in October 2024.